The potential benefits of software-defined networking (SDN) are sizable, but businesses need to ensure they’re ready to leap.

 According to Moyo, SDN provides both the visibility and the ability to enforce policies and ensure traffic optimisation.
 So, in essence, it is a key enabler for closed-loop automation systems.

 He believes that intent-based networking, which allows an organisation to describe its network connectivity needs in a more abstract way, demonstrates the intersection of policy and SDN.
 Business leaders and IT can use SDN APIs and model-driven architecture to translate this into actual network actions, which can then be freely optimised using different network technologies, vendors and locations without impacting application design or complexity.

-Given the additional layer of abstraction and layer of intelligence, it is important to ensure that the right information is exposed to the analytics/AI layer in order for it to make the right decisions.
+Given the additional layer of abstraction and layer of intelligence, it is important to ensure that the right information is exposed to the analytics/AI layer for it to make the right decisions.

 And given that SDN also has built-in dynamic and reactive capabilities, it needs to be properly modelled by AI so as not to react in unforeseen and contradictory ways (similar to multi-layer protection systems, for example).

 It is all too common for businesses to get confused about the differences between SDN (Software Defined Networking) and SD-WAN (Software-Defined Wide-Area Networks).

 According to Brian Timperley, of Turrito Networks and Dial a Nerd, SD-WAN is regularly confused with its parent technology SDN because both refer to the ‘Software Defined’ nature of their operation.